pauliusssavickas/DiagnosticTool/README.md

 - **IP Geolocation API (ip2location.io)**
   - **Endpoint:** `https://api.ip2location.io/?key={key}&ip={ip}`
   - **What it does:** Provides geolocation details (city, region, country), ISP and ASN information for an IPv4 address.
-This powers our “IP Location” panel to show you where an IP is physically located.
+This powers the “IP Location” panel to show you where an IP is physically located.

-> **Note:** Some of these services require an API key - be sure to configure your `.env` file with the appropriate credentials before running the application.
+> **Note:** Some of these services require an API key - be sure to configure your `.env` file with the appropriate credentials before running the application locally.

 ## Requirements